cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 Additionally, the following is required:

 - Customize your secrets file by copying `secrets-values.yml.example` to `secrets-values.yml`.
+It provides [Docker secrets](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc#docker-secrets) that can be used from Casc.
-- In the case of using the terraform variable `suffix` for this blueprint, the Amazon `S3 Bucket Access settings` > `S3 Bucket Name` requires to be updated:
+- In the case of using the terraform variable `suffix` for this blueprint the following elements require to be updated:
+  - The Amazon `S3 Bucket Access settings` > `S3 Bucket Name` for CloudBees CI Controllers.
+  - The Amazon `S3 Bucket` for the Backup Controllers Cluster Operations.
+    - via GUI:
-  - via UI (temporal update): Go to `Manage Jenkins` in the Controller > `AWS` > `Amazon S3 Bucket Access settings` > `S3 Bucket Name`.
+      - On CloudBes CI Controller service once is ready: Go to `Manage Jenkins` in the Controller > `AWS` > `Amazon S3 Bucket Access settings` > `S3 Bucket Name`.
+Save.
+      - On CloudBes CI Operation Center service once is ready: Login as Admin (backup jobs are restricted to admin only using RBAC).
+Then, go to `admin` folder > `backup-all-controllers` configure and update `S3 Bucket Name`.
+Save.
-  - via Casc (permanent update):
+    - via Casc:
       - Make a fork from [cloudbees/casc-mm-cloudbees-ci-eks-addon](https://github.com/cloudbees/casc-mm-cloudbees-ci-eks-addon) to your organization, and update accordingly `cbci_s3` in `bp02.parent/variables/variables.yaml` file.
 Save and Push.
-    - Make a fork from [cloudbees/casc-oc-cloudbees-ci-eks-addon](https://github.com/cloudbees/casc-mm-cloudbees-ci-eks-addon) to your organization, and update accordingly `scm_casc_mm_store` in `bp02/variables/variables.yaml` file.
+      - Make a fork from [cloudbees/casc-oc-cloudbees-ci-eks-addon](https://github.com/cloudbees/casc-mm-cloudbees-ci-eks-addon) to your organization, and update accordingly `scm_casc_mm_store` in `bp02/variables/variables.yaml` file and `bp02/items/items-folder-admin.yaml` .
 Save and Push.
+      - Finally, update the field `OperationsCenter.CasC.Retriever.scmRepo` from the helm file `k8s/cbci-values.yml` from the files in this blueprint.
+Save and `terraform apply`.

+> [!IMPORTANT]
+> The declarative Casc defition overrides configuration updates from the UI (in case they overlap) at the next time the Controller is restarted.

 ## Validate